stride3d/stride-docs/en/manual/game-studio/panels/output.md

 ## Toggling log visibility

-At the top of the panel there are many buttons for toggling logs based on their type.
+At the top of the panel, there are many buttons for toggling logs based on their type.
 You can see what they do by hovering your mouse over them.

 ![](media/output-toggle-logs.webp)